open-xchange/appsuite-middleware/documentation/components/mail_authenticity/mail_authentticity.md

 If the `DMARC` status is `fail` then the overall result of the message is set to `fail`.
 If the `DMARC` status is `pass` and there is a domain match then the overall status is set to `pass`.
 If `DMARC` is not present or its status is set to other than `pass` and there is no domain match, then the `DKIM` mechanism is checked.

 If the `DKIM` status is `pass` and there is a domain match, then the overall status is set to `pass`, or to `neutral` if there is no domain match.
-If the `DKIM` status is `fail` or if it is other than `pass`, then that status is set as the overall status.
+If the `DKIM` status is other than `pass` or `fail`, then that status is set as the overall status.

 Last, the `SPF` status is evaluated.
 Always depending on whether there is a domain match, the overall status is set to `pass` if the `SPF` status is also set to `pass`.
 Otherwise, it will be set to `neutral` or `fail` depending on whether the `DKIM` mechanism failed previously.
 An overal status of `neutral` or `fail` is also set when the status of `SPF` is neutral and there is or isn't a domain match respectively.